KelvinRod9331/emojiModule/README.md

 Then you can use the **Emojis** component anywhere the developer chooses

 ```
-Import React, {Component} from 'react
+Import React, {Component} from 'react'
 Import { Emojis } from 'emojiModule'

 class Example from Components{